gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 so for them.
 Some of the vocabulary is rather…advanced."

 Erileine slipped out of the infirmary and hurried along the corridor.
-None of the clerks and guards she passed took any notice of her.
+None of the clerks and guards took any notice of her.
 Outside, half of the militia in Mapmarket Square had managed to form up, spearmen and archers side by side.
 The rest were milling around, shouting for their companions or standing on tiptoe, waving to be seen.  *They don't even have proper uniforms*, she thought.
 The spearmen wore vests and helmets of bootsole leather.
 The soldiers in Tinhead had all been in armor.

 She shook her head.
 Unshuttering the tiny hand lantern she'd taken from the infirmary cupboard, she hurried back to the Sign of the Three